slawekradzyminski/awesome-testing.com/_posts/2019-04-04-headless-browser-testing-with-selenium.md

 Why do people use headless browsers?

-a) Speed - since headless browsers don’t have a UI, they are faster than real browsers.
+a) Speed - since headless browsers don't have a UI, they are faster than real browsers.

 b) Dependencies - sometimes you don't have full access to test environment and headless browsers are much easier to setup on Continuous Integration servers like Jenkins